 If you are already a certified Phlebotomist by the State of California you will not need to retake the Phlebotomy portion of the program provided you maintain your certificate.
-Exemption from the Medical Language course due to licensure must be pre-approved by the MLT Program Coordinator on a case-by-case basis, but typically requires graduation/licensure from another program in the Allied Health field.
+Exemption from the Medical Language course must be pre-approved by the MLT Program Director on a case-by-case basis, but typically requires graduation/licensure from another program in the Allied Health field.

 Yes and no. While in the didactic portion of the program you may work or take other courses to fulfill any degree requirements provided there are not scheduling conflicts.
 However be advised that the MLT courses are very demanding of your time and should be your top priority.
 It is highly unlikely that you will be able to take courses or work during the clinical rotation periods as you must be onsite at a clinical affiliate for 40 hours per week for the entire semester.

 MLT didactic courses are typically offered four days per week between the hours of 9:00am and 4:00pm; however, there may be some exceptions.
 The practicum portion of the program requires each student to devote 40 hours per week, offsite, at a clinical affiliate.
 This clinical internship typically occurs Monday- Friday between 8:30am and 5:00pm; however, again there may be some exceptions.
 A tentative program outline can be seen at the bottom of our Application Requirements page.

 In addition, students should expect to devote at least 10-20 hours outside of class each week towards studying, homework, and projects.

 The MLT Program at Folsom Lake College receives many applications and unfortunately we cannot accommodate all applicants.
 As such, we typically are required to hold a lottery among qualified applicants at the end of the application period to place students into the MLT Program.
 Qualified applicants have:

 - completed a Pre-Application meeting with Counseling Services.